allyr13/CIS3103-Project-AllyRyan/README.md

 # CIS3103-Project-AllyRyan
 CIS-3103-Database Program Development Final Project

-We connect baseball statistics to a World Series Championship.
-We use the Red Sox statistics from the last three World Series Championship years.
+We connect baseball statistics beteween the last 23 World Series champions.
 We keep track of team, player, and statistics.
 Each team has players, aggregate statistics, and a year.
 Each player has a name, jersey number, and year.
 The statistics we value are number of hits, on base percentage, and number of runs.
 Each team has up to 26 players.
 Each player must have a unique jersey number in each year.
 Each jersey number must be 1 or 2 digits.
-We are seeking to find three minimum values (hits, runs, OPS) that win a team (Red Sox in particular) a World Series.
+We are seeking to find a correlation between the champion's statistics (as stated above) that shows whether there is a minimum value visualized between the winners in the last 24 years.

 # Entities, relationships, attributes
 ## Entity 1 - Team